YoussefSalem582/flutter_architecture_patterns/tech_readme_files/state_management/06_DECISION_GUIDE.md

 4. **Long-term vision** - Where is the project going?

 **Don't overthink it:**
-- ✅ Both are production-ready
+- ✅ All are production-ready
-- ✅ Both have large communities
+- ✅ All have large communities
-- ✅ Both perform excellently
+- ✅ All perform excellently
-- ✅ Both can be maintained
+- ✅ All can be maintained

 **Focus on:**
 - 🎯 Solving user problems
 - 🎯 Delivering value
 - 🎯 Clean code practices
 - 🎯 Team productivity

-**The best choice is the one that:**
-- ✅ Your team can use effectively
-- ✅ Meets your requirements
-- ✅ Ships quality products
-- ✅ Keeps developers happy

 ---